Stina Blackstenius: Linköping

-Prior to the start of the 2013 season, Blackstenius signed a three-year contract with Linköpings FC of the top-flight Damallsvenskan.
+Prior to the start of the 2013 season, Blackstenius signed a three-year contract with Linköping FC of the top-flight Damallsvenskan.
 She made her Damallsvenskan debut as a 68th-minute substitute on 17 April 2013 in a 1–1 draw with Kopparbergs/Göteborg FC.
 She scored her first top-flight goal on 28 May 2013, in a 3–1 victory over Malmö FF.
 On 31 July 2013, Blackstenius played her first Svenska Cupen match for the club, scoring a hattrick during a 13–0 win against Landsbro IF.
 Having appeared in 9 of the first 11 league games of the season all as a substitute, Blackstenius was given a bigger role towards the end of the season.
 She started all of the 11 remaining league games and went on a run of scoring six goals in the final five games as Linköping finished third.
 Linköping reached the 2013–14 Swedish Cup final.
 They beat Kristianstads DFF 2–1 with Blackstenius appearing as a 62nd-minute substitute.
-In October 2014, Blackstenius made her UEFA Women's Champions League debut away to English FA Women's Super League side Liverpool.
+In October 2014, Blackstenius made her UEFA Champions League debut away to English Super League side Liverpool.
 Linköping lost the first leg 2–1 but won 3–0 at home to progress.
 At the Fotbollsgalan 2015 awards, Blackstenius was named Breakthrough Player of the Year.
 In 2016, Linköping won the 2016 Damallsvenskan title.
 Blackstenius was the second-highest scorer in the league with 19 goals behind teammate Pernille Harder.

 Montpellier

-In January 2017, Blackstenius signed two-and-a-half-year deal with French Division 1 Féminine club Montpellier HSC.
+In January 2017, Blackstenius signed a two-and-a-half-year deal with French Division 1 Féminine club Montpellier HSC.
 She made her debut on 4 January 2017, entering as a halftime substitute against Paris Saint-Germain and scored the 81st-minute winner in the 2–1 victory.
 On 19 February 2017, she scored four goals in a Coupe de France 16–0 win over fourth division side FC Domont.
-Joining halfway through the 2016–17 season, Blackstenius helped Montpellier to finish second in the league behind Olympique Lyon, scoring seven goals in 11 league games.
+Joining halfway through the 2016–17 season, Blackstenius helped Montpellier to finish second in the league behind Lyon, scoring seven goals in 11 league games.
 The following season, Blackstenius finished as the fourth-highest scorer in the league with 12 goals in 20 games as Montpellier finished third.
-Blackstenius fell out of favour at the start of the 2018–19 season, only starting in six of 12 appearances and opted to leave in January 2019.
+Blackstenius fell out of favour at the start of the 2018–19 season, only starting in six of 12 appearances, and opted to leave in January 2019.